ScoutmasterBucky/ScoutmasterBucky/src/data/events/README.md

 The events are stored as one event per file.
 Each event is in YAML format and can span multiple days.

+The filename is technically ignored.
+It's there for our convenience.
+I've put the events into folders by year, then named the events `YYYY-MM-DD-sponsor-name-event-name.md`.

 ## Required Properties